typsy-dev/documentation/ApiV2.md

 GET to https://api.typsy.com/v2/authenticate

 ### Request
-Send an empty request but with all the required parameters for authentication.
+Send an empty request with an Authorization header

 ### Response
 If authentication has been successful you will be returned a 200 status code.
 If you receive a 40x status code then investigate if all the required parameters for authentication have been constructed correctly and provided in the request.